prio/prio.github.io/_posts/2018-01-08-rust-and-swig.md

 5
 {% endhighlight %}

 Excellent.
-You can now package up `rmath.py` and `_rmath.so` and use your rust library from Python.
+You can now package up `rmath.py` and `_rmath.so` and use your Rust library from Python.

 Finally, we will use the same swig file to create r bindings.